 As a result, friends with benefits (FWB) relationships have become incredibly popular, as most college students don’t want to deal with the responsibilities of being in an exclusive relationship, let alone the possible heartbreak that may come along with it.

-Keep in mind, though, that FWBs can vary widely in terms of what the labels entail for the partners involved; they can view each other as friends who have sex with no strings attached, while others opt for a more emotional, yet still restricted attachment that includes messy make-out sessions or just endless hours of cuddling.
+Keep in mind, though, that FWBs can vary widely in terms of what the label entails for the partners involved; they can view each other as friends who have sex with no strings attached, while others opt for a more emotional, yet still restricted attachment that includes messy make-out sessions or just endless hours of cuddling.

 As students explore themselves and their sexualities during their college years, some might find that FWBs work perfectly to satisfy their sexual needs.
 Nevertheless, a friends with benefits relationship comes with its pros and cons, so here are some factors to consider when determining whether an ongoing fling is right for you.